DLR-terrabyte/terrapi/docs/docusaurus/terrapi/restricted-data/restricted-data.md

 ---
 id: restricted-data
 title: restricted-data
-description: terrapi command line library documentation - slurm subcommand
+description: terrapi command line library documentation -  subcommand
 ---

 # terrapi restricted-data

 Self Register to restricted Datasets on DSS.
 This tool allows you to get an overview of currently available restricted datasets, your current access status and their usage restrictions/requirements.
 Request access to datasets by accepting their specific EULAs

 ## Usage